 In the Church, the priesthood has two parts: the Melchizedek Priesthood and the Aaronic Priesthood (see Doctrine and Covenants 107:1).

 The Melchizedek Priesthood is “the Holy Priesthood, after the Order of the Son of God” (Doctrine and Covenants 107:3).
 It is the power by which the sons and daughters of God can become like Him (see Doctrine and Covenants 84:19–21; 132:19–20).

 The President of the Church is the presiding high priest over the Melchizedek Priesthood (see Doctrine and Covenants 107:65–67).
-The stake president is the presiding high priest in the stake (see Doctrine and Covenants 107:8, 10; see also chapter 5).
-The bishop is the presiding high priest in the ward (see Doctrine and Covenants 107:17; see also chapter 6).
+The stake president is the presiding high priest in the stake (see Doctrine and Covenants 107:8, 10; see also chapter 6 in this handbook).
+The bishop is the presiding high priest in the ward (see Doctrine and Covenants 107:17; see also chapter 7 in this handbook).

 The Aaronic Priesthood is “an appendage to … the Melchizedek Priesthood” (Doctrine and Covenants 107:14).
 It includes the keys of:

 The gospel of repentance.